LeeAnnEditor/o365hq/services/Securing and Hardening Your On-premises IT Environment.md

 manager = "Mike Mackey"
 +++

-We will help to get the most out of what you have.
-We focus on systems, devices and technologies that you use every day.
+We will help you get the most out of what you have.
+We focus on systems, devices, and technologies that you use every day.
 Our **objective** is to make your on-premises environment safer and more secure.

 ### IT Partner responsibilities